IAG presses on with Iberia revamp after posting loss

 LONDON International Airlines Group said it would press ahead with slashing 3,800 jobs as part of its restructure of struggling Spanish unit Iberia after the group posted a full-year operating loss.

-IAG, Europe's fourth-biggest airline group by market value and owner of British Airways, on Thursday reported a 2012 operating loss of 613 million euros, including restructuring costs at Iberia, compared to the 444 million euros profit it posted a year earlier.
+IAG, Europe's fourth-biggest airline group by market value and owner of British Airways, on Thursday reported a 2012 operating loss of 613 million euros ($804 million), including restructuring costs at Iberia, compared to the 444 million euros profit it posted a year earlier.

 The results were hit by a 6.1 billion euros fuel bill, 20.4 percent higher than in 2011, and a 351 million euros operating loss at Iberia.